pallab-gain/set-timeout/README.md

 # set-timeout
-A setTimeout alternatives based on requestAnimationFrame method
+A setTimeout alternatives for browser based on requestAnimationFrame method